 Hi everyone, this week we are looking at David Gilmour’s Guitar Style in depth in this 2 part video series.

-David Gilmour has been taking listeners on his melodic, bluesy journey with his band Pink Floyd for over 45 years.
+David Gilmour has taken listeners on his melodic, bluesy journey with his band Pink Floyd for over 45 years.
 In that time he has created a catalog of solos so memorable that once you hear his solos once you cannot stop but having them pop into your head at random times.
-I listened to the bulk of his output and have chosen the licks/techniques/effects that best represent what makes David Gilmour sound like nobody else in an attempt to help readers understand how styles can be defined from a harmonic and technique persepective.
+I listened to the bulk of his output and have chosen the licks/techniques/effects that best represent what makes David Gilmour sound like nobody else in trying to help readers understand how styles can be defined from a harmonic and technique perspective.
 I broke this down into 8 categories.
 In this lesson we go over the first 3.
 Video is below written explanations.

 David Gilmour plays a Fender Stratocaster with a floating tremolo bar through HiWatt amps to attain his signature lead tone.
 If you have an amp with a preamp, crank it up to get it singing.
 If you only have a master volume amp an attenuator would be ideal if it is over 15 watts.
 I am just using a Marshall MV with attenuator and a Tubedriver pedal which David was known to dabble with at certain points in his career.